verata-veritatis/sky-tools/README.md

 ### Edits & Modifications

-I'm an experimental physics and mathematics student, and hardly a certified "Python expert" or programming guru.
+I'm hardly a certified "Python expert" or programming guru.
 If you feel something can be done better, feel free to bring up an **issue** or **pull request**, and I'll gladly take a look!